 1. We picked a State Park at $27 per night.
-We plan to do all the free stuff around the State Park during our weekend.
+We did a bunch of the free stuff around the State Park during our weekend.
 They have a playground, beach, hiking trails, fossil hunting, a nature center, a wildlife rescue habitat, along with other activities.
-They have planned activities too like crafts, movies, and nature programs.
+We did the planned family movie on Saturday night.
 Everything is free to park visitors.

 3. I picked up a few clearance snacks that they will enjoy like Teddy Grahams and a trail mix.
 They'll have fun making a Jell-O Creations Dessert Kit S'Mores Cups on Saturday afternoon after lunch.
 I have cocoa and the makings for S’mores over the campfire too.

 4. We’ll keep the meals simple, cheap, and kid friendly.
 I’ll prepare a few things at home to take with us with food we already have like muffins for breakfast.
 I’ll make a fruit salad and 2 meals worth of macaroni and cheese.
 I could cook all the food while camping but preparing a few things will save us time.
 An example dinner will be grilled chicken breast, macaroni and cheese, and fruit salad.
-On Saturday night we’ll do a foil meal with hamburger, corn on the cob, and roasted potatoes over the campfire too.
 I’ll keep the food budget low by using as much as I can from home.

 5.The State Park that we stayed in had an Anniversary celebration at their resort.
 We enjoyed free activities, swimming, and food.